Walls On Walls is a creative community engagement collective founded by Laurie Nouchka and Tullis Rennie.

 Since 2015, Walls On Walls has facilitated creative action in over a dozen site-specific locations, from housing estates to public spaces.
 Projects have been developed in partnership with Camden Council, the V&A Museum, and City, University of London, with additional support from Arts Council England, the Big Lottery Fund, hClub London, and UAL Central Saint Martins.

-At its heart, the work is fundamentally collaborative - rooted in listening, playing, making, and doing together.
-From conception and design through to creation and activity, each project explores evolving local identities and environments alongside the true experts: the people who live there.
+From conception and design through to creation and activity, each project explores evolving local identities and environments alongside the true experts: the people who know an area.

 These multi-authored explorations, and sometimes resulting artworks, become frameworks for collective social action, where individual expressions - through sound, visual, and other media - interweave to articulate the broader socio-political contexts from which they emerge.